nthuepl/On-Pen-handwritten-Word-Recognition-Using-Long-Short-Term-Memory-Model/README.md

 ## System overview
 ![Alt Image Text](https://epl.tw/wp-content/uploads/2018/08/System-overview.png "System Overview")

-There are four steps to implement the system:
+There are five steps to implement the system:

 1. Collected raw data from sensor and stored with json type.
 	* train.py